Can Olive Oil Really Help When You're Feeling Constipated?

 Long (as in centuries) before olive oil became a tried-and-true pantry staple, it was used for a variety of other needs.
 It can be used topically on the skin as a cleanser, cuticle oil, and scalp oil to name a few applications.
 Because it's full of antioxidants, essential fatty acids, and fat-absorbing vitamins like A, D, E, and K, olive oil locks in moisture and can help hydrate and plump the skin.

-The benefits go beyond the culinary and beauty world, though, and extend into health: This popular monounsaturated fatty oil has been shown to support longevity, plus lower the risk of heart disease, cholesterol, and obesity.
+The benefits go beyond the culinary and beauty world, though, and extend into health: This popular monounsaturated fatty oil has been shown to support longevity1, plus lower the risk of heart disease, cholesterol, and obesity2.
 One benefit you may be less familiar with, though: olive oil to help alleviate constipation.
 Now, before you write it off, let me explain how it works.

 Can olive oil help relieve constipation?

 One study found that patients undergoing dialysis were able to alleviate constipation by consuming olive oil daily.
-Another study suggests that when paired with almond oil, olive oil can be used as a softening agent to help stool pass more effectively.
-Additionally, in kids with severe, chronic constipation, olive oil enemas may be useful.
+Another study suggests that when paired with almond oil, olive oil can be used as a softening agent4 to help stool pass more effectively.
+Additionally, in kids with severe, chronic constipation, olive oil enemas5 may be useful.

 How to use olive oil for constipation.

 I recommend buying extra-virgin olive oil (EVOO) if possible because it's minimally processed, cold-pressed, and unrefined—meaning you're getting the purest oil without any added chemicals.
 It also tends to have more antioxidants than the more processed varieties, so while you're consuming it, you will reap the anti-inflammatory and free-radical-fighting benefits.